appuio/docs/services/webserver/30_ci_pipeline_intro.rst

         # test the application sources
         - yarn test

-This simple job will tell Gitlab CI that it should pull the official NodeJS docker image from the Hub and run the specified Yarn commands inside a NodeJS container.
+This simple job will tell GitLab CI that it should pull the official NodeJS docker image from the Hub and run the specified Yarn commands inside a NodeJS container.
 The NodeJS image already includes Yarn as a binary, which is very convenient for us (NodeJS 6.10 and later).

 This would work on its own, although it has one severe flaw: as the images are run in a newly created container every time, each run of ``yarn install`` has to download all the application's dependencies.
 This will slow down the entire job.

 .. admonition:: Relevant Readings / Resources
     :class: note

-    #. `Using Docker Images [Gitlab Docs] <https://docs.gitlab.com/ce/ci/docker/using_docker_images.html#using-docker-images>`_
+    #. `Using Docker Images [GitLab Docs] <https://docs.gitlab.com/ce/ci/docker/using_docker_images.html#using-docker-images>`_